Cloud Security – Are Your Files Safe?IT Resource

 The days of saving all your files, data, and software on your computer’s hard drive are over.
 More businesses are moving to the cloud because files are always accessible, you can scale up or down depending on how much space or storage you need, and you only pay for what you need.
-But, clients always wonder, “are my files really safe in the cloud?”
+But, when it comes to cloud security clients always wonder, “are my files really safe in the cloud?”

 The answer isn’t simple, but by knowing what to look for, you can rest easy knowing that your data is safe.
 The first thing you need to do is make sure you’re working with a reputable cloud service provider who will be monitoring your files properly and storing them in a secure place with additional backup.